Harvey Weinstein hit with new sex crime charge in New York

-NEW YORK — (AP) — Harvey Weinstein pleaded not guilty Wednesday to a new sex crime charge in New York, as he awaits retrial in his landmark #MeToo case.
+NEW YORK — Harvey Weinstein pleaded not guilty Wednesday to a new sex crime charge in New York, as he awaits retrial in his landmark #MeToo case.

 Details of the new allegations were not immediately available.
 He was charged with committing a criminal sex act.